Sant State: History

 In 1753, The Maharawal of Banswara State, killed the three sons of Rana Ratansinhjii and tried to capture the throne of Sant State; the fourth son who was an infant named Badansinghji was hidden by Kolis of Malwa and grew up in a Koli family.
 The Maharawal annexed the Sant State in Banswara State and established his army in Sant.
 After several years, when Badansinghji reached maturity, the Kolis of Malwa attacked the army of Banswara.
-The Khant Kolis of Malwa defeated the army of Maharawal and threw it out of Sant state.
-After that, Kolis of Malwa established Rana Badansinghji Pawar at the throne of Sant State.
+The Kolis of Malwa defeated the army of Maharawal and threw it out of Sant state.
+After that, Kolis of Malwa established Rana Badansinhji at the throne of Sant State.